islco/sudo/source/_posts/2017-06-20-adding-an-export-button-using-django-csv-exporter.md

     }
   })
 ```
-The main app needed to be updated as well:
+The main app needed to be updated as well with the following:

 ```javascript
 exportSuccess: false